Perry Como: Marriage and family

 In 1946, Como moved to Flower Hill, New York.

 In 1958, the Comos celebrated their silver wedding anniversary with a family trip to Italy.
 On the itinerary was an audience with Pope Pius XII.
 Como, who sat in a side wing of the Long Island church where he attended Sunday Mass in an effort to avoid attracting attention, was both puzzled and upset on returning home that photos from the visit made the newspapers throughout the world.
-A thorough check of both the Como and NBC publicity offices found that neither was responsible for the release of the photos to the media; it was done by the Vatican's press department.
-When Perry and Roselle became Knight Commander and Lady Commander of the Equestrian Order of the Order of the Holy Sepulchre in 1952, it was a news item only after Archbishop Fulton J. Sheen, who had been honored at the same ceremony, mentioned it some time later.
+A thorough check of the Como and NBC publicity offices found neither was responsible; the photos had been released by the Vatican's press department.
+When Perry and Roselle became Knight Commander and Lady Commander of the Equestrian Order of the Holy Sepulchre in 1952, it was a news item only after Archbishop Fulton J. Sheen, who had been honored at the same ceremony, mentioned it some time later.

-Como suffered a debilitating fall from a stage platform in 1971 while taping Perry Como's Winter Show in Hollywood.
-X-rays showed no serious injury to his knee, but by the next morning, it was swollen to twice its normal size.
-Como chartered a jet back to his home and doctors in Florida, where a second exam showed it had been seriously broken.
-His knee was re-set and placed in a cast with a recuperation time of eight months.
+In 1971 while taping Perry Como's Winter Show in Hollywood, Como suffered a debilitating fall from a stage platform.
+X-rays showed no serious injury to his knee, but by the next morning it was swollen to twice its normal size.
+Como chartered a jet to his home and doctors in Florida, where a second exam showed the knee was seriously broken.
+His knee was re-set and placed in a cast; recuperation took eight months.
 In 1993, he was successfully treated for bladder cancer.

-After 65 years of marriage, Roselle died on August 12, 1998, at the age of 84.
+After 65 years of marriage, Roselle died August 12, 1998, at age 84.
 Como was devastated by her death.